A Terra Firme está com novo endereço. Esperamos você.

 Citado por, conforme, segundo.

-Quando a citação foi transcrita da obra de um segundo autor.
+Quando a citação foi transcrita da obra de um segundo

 EVANS, 1987 apud SAGE, 1992, p.
 2-3